Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/site/i-started-a-blog.page.md

 description: >
     Recently, I wrote a rant about using the right tools for the job.
     This sparked some ideas and I needed a project to try it on.
-    I had been writing posts from time to time, so it seemed like a good time to start my own blog."
+    I had been writing posts from time to time, so it seemed like a good time to start my own blog.
 created: "2022-08-21"
 ---